 Maybe you’ve been playing chess for fun for a few years, but have never really sat down to study the game.
 Perhaps you’ve joined a chess club, but find you’re one of the weakest members.
 One way or another, you’ve reached the point where you can no longer rely on the basics you learned as a beginner to improve your game.

 That’s where having a book or two that are designed to take your game up to the next level can really come in handy.
-I’ve put together the following list of five books that I’d recommend to players who have advanced past the first, most basic steps of learning chess, but who want to become solid club players.
-This isn’t a comprehensive list, of course: it’s just a group of books that I’ve had good experiences with, or that have a great reputation for helping budding players.
-If you’re looking to improve your game, here are a few books to check out!
+The five books featured here are for players who have advanced past the first, most basic steps of learning chess, and who want to become solid club players.
+This isn’t a comprehensive list but if you’re looking to improve your game check these out.

 01 of 05